riceissa/issarice.com/wiki/linking-effectively.md

 >     See the [syntax guide](syntax_guide.md) for more info.
 >     Or, check out the [style guide](style_guide.md).

+# Readability vs writability

+One [Markdown style guide][markdown guide] says:

+> unaligned tables tables are easier to write, but aligned tables are more
+> readable, and people read code much more often than they edit it.

+Similarly, Markdown documents for websites such as this one are read much more often in rendered form than they are edited or read in source markup form (one would hope).
+This means it makes sense to sacrifice conveniences in the source markup when they make the output better.

 # See also

 - [Durable link]()

 [google guide]: https://github.com/google/styleguide/blob/3591b2e540cbcb07423e02d20eee482165776603/docguide/style.md#use-informative-markdown-link-titles
+[markdown guide]: http://www.cirosantilli.com/markdown-style-guide/ "Ciro Santilli. \"Markdown Style Guide\"."